shreyasgaonkar/doggo_webhook/README.md

 ## Doggo Webhook [![HitCount](http://hits.dwyl.com/shreyasgaonkar/doggo_webhook.svg)](http://hits.dwyl.com/shreyasgaonkar/doggo_webhook)

 Looking at dog pictures improves [well-being](https://www.psychologytoday.com/ie/blog/your-online-secrets/202004/looking-pictures-dogs-improves-well-being)!
-Why not automate this with your IM app (did someone say [Discord](https://discord.com/)/[Slack](https://slack.com/)?
+Automate this with your IM app (did someone say [Discord](https://discord.com/)/[Slack](https://slack.com/)?)

 [doggo.py](doggo.py) will fetch the top 25 reddit posts on ```/r/dogpictures``` and push a randomly picked image it to your text application as a webhook.
 You can run this on a cronjob to send dog pictures at regular intervals.